 It is organised in to such topical chapters as these, and examples from across the history of Europe evidence the arguments – which are clearly pro-sex and pro-pleasure.
 There is, expectedly, a general focus on British events, including use of Old Bailey records (which are free for all to access, if that is of interest!).
 I particularly liked that there were examples spanning our knowledge of history – from the Middle Ages, we find a French lesbian nun claiming God’s power to seduce others, to the gay rights movement of the 20th century – and not just from Riddell’s area of expertise.

 The overlap of sex and danger as a means of societal control (mostly of women) is key, and we see patterns repeated today.
-Pregnancy, disease and moral decay were used as threats or as part of fear tactics, but we see how our ancestors were not meekly obeying the rules.
+Pregnancy, disease and moral decay were used as threats or to promote fear tactics, but we see how our ancestors were not meekly obeying the rules.
 Repeatedly, we see examples of sex being highlighted as part of everyday life, spoken and read about, with people facing issues that we are familiar with today, and that the expected customs and even laws were being rebelled against.
-This is the book’s main strength, to open our eyes to the parallels of today and the past.
+This is the book’s main strength, to open our eyes to the parallels the past and the present.

 Their bravery and persistence in their causes needs to be celebrated, and so Riddell can only be applauded for remembering these numerous people in a public and accessible way.